Quality Control Report

 This matrix shows the coverage depths and percentages of all positions in total and of the targeted regions

-Number of identified variants by class
+Number of identified variants by ACMG class

 The matrix presents the number of automatically classified variants in each of the 5 standard pathogenicity classes.

-Summary for Germline Variant Classification Rules
+Summary for ACMG Rules

 Display of the number of times (and its percentage) each Germline Variant Classification rule was triggered.

-Number of SNV found in coding regions
+Variants found in coding regions and targeted regions

 Quality Control report for CNV analyses